-As an Ear, Nose, and Throat doctor in New York City, I see a lot of patients who think they have hearing loss.
-They can’t hear conversations at business dinners or have to ask people to repeat themselves at parties.
-These aren’t necessarily older patients, by the way.
+Working in New York City, I see a lot of patients who think they have hearing loss.
+They can’t hear conversations at business dinners.
+They have to ask people to repeat themselves at parties.
+They struggle to hear phone calls when they are walking down the street.
+These aren’t necessarily older people, by the way.
 Most of them are young and healthy with no history of hearing loss.

 Last week, one such patient came in at her husband’s request.

 “He keeps complaining he has to yell from the other room to get my attention.
 Why can’t I hear him?” she asked.